wessenstam/gts21/cicd/phase3/phase3.rst

            - sleep 10
            - docker run --name Fiesta_App --rm -p 5000:3000 -d $USERNAME/fiesta_app:latest

+[ADD SCREENSHOT OF WHAT IT SHOULD LOOK LIKE WITH CORRECT FORMATTING.]

    .. note::
       The commands are there to: